Healthy House Entryway Ideas: How to Stop Toxins at the Front Door

 The entryway in my home isn’t large, but it works to house all the elements of getting ready to leave the house in one spot.
 I am all about a functional, pretty space, and the entryway is no exception to this idea.
 Once we’re in the mode of getting out the door, I can tell you that few things are more frustrating than traipsing back through the house to find something left behind (which inevitably happens on a regular basis).

-Okay, so I’m going to lay out some really gross information.
+To understand why the entryway is so vital, we have to look at the “gross science” of what lives on the bottom of our shoes.
 As someone who grew up in a home where we always took off our shoes, I’m not really that surprised to see exactly what comes in on your shoes.
 Think about the many places you walk and travel?

 As soon as we had crawlers, I suddenly realized just how much I DIDN’T want to wear my shoes in the house.
 Babies at that age find anything and everything on the floor, only to put it directly in their mouth as they crawl by.